-Developed some English primers and readers, and textbooks in Chhoekey.
+Developed English primers and readers, and textbooks in chhoekey.

-Developed History and Geography textbooks, and declared English as the medium of instruction.
+Developed History and Geography textbooks.
+Declared English as the medium of instruction in schools.

-Published Druk Readers and Druk and Drukpa Series as textbooks.
+Introduced Druk Readers, and Druk and Drukpa series as textbooks.

-Developed the first National Education Policy document that formed the basis for all major curriculum development works thereafter.
+Developed the first National Education Policy which formed the basis for all major curriculum development works thereafter.

 Carried out major syllabus and textbooks revisions and improvement to address the national needs and aspirations.